Marklogic-retired/marklogic-data-hub/examples/insurance/README.md

 - Sunrise Insurance has bought two other insurance companies, Advantage Insurance and Bedrock Insurance.
 - Each company has a database of customers; in each database, customers are represented differently.
 - Sunrise Insurance wants to integrate the customers from Advantage and Bedrock with its own.
+- Sunrise Insurance wants to enrich Advantage Insurance data via a custom step called enrichAdvantage that
+    - Takes the U.S. five-digit zip code from a customer document
+    - Looks up the corresponding latitude and longitude coordinates
+      - This is achieved by calling a library(zipcodeData.sjs) invoked within the custom step
+    - Writes those coordinates as new document properties

 ## Predefined Flows